LV21

 Built in 1963, the operational 'flagship' Light Vessel 21 is a unique 40 metre steel-hulled historic lightship, the last of the renowned Philip & Son's ships to be commissioned by Trinity House.
 LV21 saw most of her service off the Kent coast on the Varne, East Goodwin and Channel stations.
 She was retired from service in 2008 and since 2009 has been undergoing a transformation into a floating cultural facility and become a Cultural Beacon, shining a light on arts and culture in north Kent.

-Aerial Theatre Company established by Italian and Danish aerial performers Daniela Essart and SA¸ren Nielsen with over 30 years experience in the field of outdoor aerial performances.
+Scarabeus Aerial Theatre, established by Italian and Danish aerial performers Daniela Essart and Søren Nielsen, has created for over 30 years visually arresting and transformative performances.

 Anchored